goblivend/Advent-of-code/2022/README.md

 ### Day 16 :
 Didn't manage to fix my answer, even for part 1, I will definetly try to fix it since it only show a result close to the one we want but for the moment I will continue to next Day.

+### Day 17 :
+For the moment managed to do a nice parsing and uite happy of how it turned out Now I need to make the rocks move like in a tetris game, and that's getting harder